wp-plugins/pinterest-pinboard-widget/readme.txt

 === Plugin Name ===
 Contributors: codefish
-Tags: pinterest, pinboard
+Tags: pinterest, pinboard, widget
 Requires at least: 3.0
 Tested up to: 3.3.1
 Stable tag: trunk

-A simple widget that displays a Pinterest pinboard in the template sidebar.
+A simple must-have widget for the Pinterest addict!
+Displays thumbnails of your latest Pinterest pins on your website.

 == Description ==

-Display a Pinterest pinboard widget on your WordPress site much like the pinboards on Pinterest.
+This plugin adds a Pinterest widget much like the pinboards on Pinterest.
+It uses the original thumbnails from Pinterest itself.
+The plugin aims to have the same look and feel as the pinboords on Pinterest.
+To improve your site's performance, the pins are cached every 15 minutes.

 == Installation ==